You might have come up with that brilliant product idea and you want to bring it out there through building a Shopify store.

 Leads resulting from your mobile application are likely to become loyal customers.

 And who knows?
-These leads will turn to rave fans and loyal customers.
+These leads will turn to raving fans and loyal customers.

 As with any ecommerce store, you need to ensure that your mobile version has all the ecommerce store qualities, similar to the desktop version.

 Starbucks did something phenomenal for its followers.
 They launched their mobile app making them accessible to all coffee lovers during the Covid-19 lockdown.